kdave/btrfs-progs/Documentation/ch-swapfile.rst

-A swapfile is file-backed memory that the system uses to temporarily offload the RAM.
+A swapfile, when active, is a file-backed swap area.
 It is supported since kernel 5.0.
+Use ``swapon(8)`` to activate it, until then (respectively again after deactivating it with ``swapoff(8)``) it's just a normal file (with NODATACOW set), for which the special restrictions for active swapfiles don't apply.

-Use ``swapon(8)`` to activate the swapfile.
-There are some limitations of the implementation in BTRFS and Linux swap subsystem:
+There are some limitations of the implementation in BTRFS and Linux swap
+subsystem:

 * filesystem - must be only single device
 * filesystem - must have only *single* data profile
-* swapfile - the containing subvolume cannot be snapshotted
+* subvolume - cannot be snapshotted if it contains any active swapfiles
 * swapfile - must be preallocated (i.e. no holes)
 * swapfile - must be NODATACOW (i.e. also NODATASUM, no compression)